thoughtbot/pacecar/README.md

 All columns
 -----------

-Records where approved_at is not null, or where it is null...
+Records where approved\_at is not null, or where it is null:

     User.approved_at_present
     User.approved_at_missing

-Records where first_name is not null, or where it is null...
+Records where first\_name is not null, or where it is null:

     User.first_name_present
     User.first_name_missing

-Records ordered by first_name (default to 'asc', can specify to override)...
+Records ordered by first\_name (default to 'asc', can specify to override):

     User.by_first_name
     User.by_first_name(:asc)
     User.by_first_name(:desc)

-Records where an attribute matches a search term (column LIKE "%term%")...
+Records where an attribute matches a search term (column LIKE "%term%"):

     User.first_name_matches('John')

-Records where an attribute starts or ends with a search term...
+Records where an attribute starts or ends with a search term:

     User.first_name_starts_with('A')
     User.first_name_ends_with('a')

-Records where an attribute matches exactly a term...
+Records where an attribute matches exactly a term:

     User.first_name_equals('John')

-Records where any non-state text or string column matches term...
+Records where any non-state text or string column matches term:

     User.search_for('test')

-Records where any of a list of columns match the term...
+Records where any of a list of columns match the term:

     User.search_for 'test', :on => [:first_name, :last_name]

-Records where all of a list of columns match the term...
+Records where all of a list of columns match the term:

     User.search_for 'test', :on => [:first_name, :last_name], :require => :all

 Boolean columns
 ---------------

-Records that are all admins or non-admins...
+Records that are all admins or non-admins:

     User.admin
     User.not_admin

-The "balance" (count of true minus false for column in question)...
+The "balance" (count of true minus false for column in question):

     User.admin_balance

 Datetime columns
 ----------------

-Records approved before or after certain times...
+Records approved before or after certain times:

     User.approved_at_before(5.days.ago)
     User.approved_at_after(4.weeks.ago)

-Records with approved_at in the past or future...
+Records with approved\_at in the past or future:

     User.approved_at_in_past
     User.approved_at_in_future

-Records with approved_at inside or outside of two times...
+Records with approved\_at inside or outside of two times:

     User.approved_at_inside(10.days.ago, 1.day.ago)
     User.approved_at_outside(2.days.ago, 1.day.ago)

-Records with certain year, month or day...
+Records with certain year, month or day:

     User.approved_at_in_year(2000)
     User.approved_at_in_month(01)
     User.approved_at_in_day(01)

-Records with a duration (time delta between two columns) of, over or under a certain number of days...
+Records with a duration (time delta between two columns) of, over or under a certain number of days:

     User.with_duration_of(14, :approved_at, :rejected_at)
     User.with_duration_over(14, :approved_at, :rejected_at)